SamraConsulting/TradeWheel/Data-Definitions.md

 Here the data definitions to be used in the smart contracts:

 Agreements:
-{
+{.
-    id:uint32
+    id:uint32.
     owners:[address,address..],
     ipfs: address,
     escrow: uint256,
     epochend: uint256,
     status: integer,
-}
+}.

 The Status can have the following values:
 - 0=draft,
-- 1=partially signed
+- 1=partially signed.
-- 2=fully signed
+- 2=fully signed.
-- 3= Arbitration
+- 3= Arbitration.
-- 9= Completed
+- 9= Completed.

 Users: {
-    address: address
+    address: address,
     country: bytes,
     eccpublickey: bytesarray,
     kyberpublickey: bytesarray,
 }
 country is the country code of the user to apply the governing law in case that all the parties are in the same country.

 Settings:
 {